 WVI believes that one of the criteria for success of conservation projects is to provide veterinary services 'little and often'.
-The vets we support tend to work with conservation organisations remotely throughout the year, backing this up with an annul visit when vital face-to-face meetings and hands-on training can take place.
+The veterinary professionals we support tend to work with conservation organisations remotely throughout the year, backing this up with an annul visit when vital face-to-face meetings and hands-on training can take place.
 Visits are also a chance to assess progress and get a first-hand impression of problems and challenges.
 This approach means that we have been supporting some partnerships since WVI was founded in 2004.

 A few years after qualifying as a vet, Andrew formed the UK based International Zoo Veterinary Group to provide freelance veterinary services across the world.
 He is an internationally recognised expert in conservation medicine, bird diseases and marine mammal care and sits on many committees as an expert.